bezaweeet/sba_loan_prediction/README.md

 | **Random Forest (tuned)** | **0.5012** | **0.5672** |

 The naive baseline is included as a floor, any real model needs to beat it by a wide margin to be useful.
 Random Forest is the best-performing model and the one selected for this project.
 Its hyperparameters (100 trees, max depth 20, and others) were chosen using a randomized search rather than guessed by hand.
-Compared to Logistic Regression, Random Forest catches more actual defaults (86% recall vs.82%) while flagging about half as many good loans as risky (8,728 false positives vs. 16,383).
+Compared to Logistic Regression, Random Forest catches more actual defaults (86% recall vs. 82%) while flagging about half as many good loans as risky (8,728 false positives vs. 16,383).

 ## How to Run This